Stock futures take a breather after tech fueled rally

 Continue Reading Below

-Dow Jones futures were lower by 0.6 percent.
-The S&P 500 declined by 0.04 percent and the Nasdaq Composite was off 0.04 percent.
+Dow Jones futures were higher by 0.02 percent.
+The S&P 500 gained 0.03 percent and the Nasdaq Composite added 0.04 percent.

 In afternoon news, the Securities and Exchange Commission (SEC) filed a lawsuit against Tesla CEO Elon Musk claiming securities fraud, court records show.